 11. Cold fermentation time, fold the towel over onto the banneton and put it into the refrigerator for at least 12 hours.
 The longer it does the cold ferment, the more the flavour will develop and also the easier it will be to digest.
 I have left it two nights and it baked up fine.

 12. To bake, preheat your oven to 500F with the Dutch oven and lid on inside the oven, at the same time.

 13. When the oven is preheated, pull out the dough from the refrigerator and gently place it seam side down on a piece of parchment paper.
 Score it about 1/4 inch deep at a slight 45degree angle for a long head to toe score.
 Don’t worry about any other scoring for your first loaves.
 You should see some bubbles as the dough opens up a bit.
 That’s from all your hard work, enjoy it!

 14. Pull out the Dutch oven from your oven.
 Gently lift the dough by the parchment paper into the hot Dutch Oven.
+Add 2 ice cubes, this will help get some nice bubbles on the surface.
 Cover it and bake for 20 minutes with the lid on.
 After the 20 minutes, remove the lid and lower the oven temperature to 450F.
 At this stage you will likely see an ear and that the dough has risen, almost doubled in height.
-Bake for a further 18 minutes or until brown and caramelized.
+Bake for a further 17 minutes or until brown and caramelized.
 You’ll be tempted to pull it out early, but you really want it browned, including where it bloomed.

 15. Let it cool for at least an hour.
 If you cut into it too early, it will go gummy.
 The steam is still cooking the dough gently.
 Don’t be tempted, restraint is required.